Nordic and AT Skiing • Fat Biking • Snowshoeing

 - Construction, maintenance and grooming of these trails are done in collaboration with the Coastal Mountains Land Trust , MCNEMBA, and private landowners.

-- Nordic skiers need a valid season pass or day ticket to use the Alpine area trails.
+- During operation hours, Nordic and AT skiers need a valid season pass or day ticket to use the Alpine area trails.
+Due to snowmaking and grooming work, alpine trail access is open only when the green flag is flying at the lodge entrance.

 - There are currently no trail fees for using the Nordic and snowshoe trails, however, donations toward the substantial costs of maintaining and grooming the trails are much appreciated!